 In 1945, Smith helped write the screenplay for the film version of A Tree Grows in Brooklyn, though it was somewhat altered and compressed from the book.
 She also assisted in the screen adaptation for Joy in the Morning.
 In 1951, she helped write and put together the musical version of A Tree Grows in Brooklyn.

-In addition to her four novels, Betty Smith wrote some seventy plays.
 She’s known as a novelist and playwright, but she was also as a cultural historian — her stories are detailed records of life in the early twentieth century.
 Betty Smith died of pneumonia in 1972 at the age of 75, in Shelton, Connecticut.

 You might also like: Memorable Quotes from A Tree Grows in Brooklyn